-Rare first edition of Munster's Ptolemaic map of Asia Minor and parts of the Black Sea and Cyprus.
+Nice example of Munster's Ptolemaic map of Asia Minor and parts of the Black Sea and Cyprus.

-From the 1542 edition of Munster's Geographia, one of the most important works of the 16th Century.
+From an early edition of Munster's Geographia, one of the most important works of the 16th Century.
 Sebastien Munster is generally regarded as one of the important map makers of the 16th Century.
 Munster was a linguist and mathematician, who initially taught Hebrew in Heidelberg.
 He issued his first mapping of Germany in 1529, after which he issued a call for geographical information about Germany, to scholars throughout the country.
 The response was better than hoped for, and included substantial foreign material, which supplied him with up to date, if not necessarily accurate maps, for the issuance of his Geographia in 1540.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.

 As a young man, Münster joined the Franciscan order, in which he became a priest.
 He then studied geography at Tübingen, graduating in 1518.
 He moved to Basel, where he published a Hebrew grammar, one of the first books in Hebrew published in Germany.
 In 1521 Münster moved again, to Heidelberg, where he continued to publish Hebrew texts and the first German-produced books in Aramaic.
 After converting to Protestantism in 1529, he took over the chair of Hebrew at Basel, where he published his main Hebrew work, a two-volume Old Testament with a Latin translation.